 Our willingness to invest and give back to God what is rightfully His, even when it hurts—even when we would really, really, really like to hold onto it!—is the true test of our trust in Him.

-If I give up a couple hours of sleep, to wake up early for the men’s prayer breakfast, will He really sustain me through the day?
+If I give up a couple of hours of sleep, to wake up early for the men’s prayer breakfast, will He really sustain me through the day?
 If I give financially til it hurts, will He come through and help me make ends meet?
-If I reject that sinful inclination to hoard my resources, time, energy, and money, and instead with an open hand present my whole life the Lord for His use, recognizing that it was not mine
+If I reject that sinful inclination to hoard my resources, time, energy, and money, and instead with an open hand present my whole life to the Lord for His use, recognizing that it was not mine

 That’s a serious leap of faith.
 That is an act of trust.